Thomas-Rudge/BBC-Recipe-Web-Scraper/README.md

 # BBC Recipe Web Scraper

-Warning: This script will create a folder with over 11,000 HTML files in it.
+:exclamation:**Warning: This script will create a folder with over 11,000 HTML files in it.**:exclamation:

 The BBC are planning on removing over 11,000 recipes from their website.
 This scraper will create a local repository of those recipes on your computer.